1jour1vin

 > 125 years: Barossa Ancestor Vine

-Like other wine-growing regions in South Australia, the Barossa vineyards are pre-phylloxera, meaning that they were never affected by the parasite and therefore did not need to be grafted to resist it.
+Like other wine-growing regions in South Australia, the Barossa Valley’s vines are pre-phylloxera, meaning they were never affected by the pest and therefore were not grafted to resist it.

 The Barossa wine region is divided into two valleys: Barossa Valley and Eden Valley.

-Buy the best Barossa wines in a private sale!
+Buy the best Barossa wines at a private sale!

 Rated site